-So far, Repowering London has installed 132kWp of community owned renewable energy, saving almost 60 tonnes CO2 per annum.
+So far, Repowering London has installed 234kWp of community owned renewable energy, saving over 100 tonnes CO2 per annum.

-Lambeth Council has partnered with Repowering London to deliver a series of community energy projects on 6 Lambeth educational facilities by September 2016.
+Lambeth Council has partnered with Repowering London to deliver a series of community energy projects in the borough.
 Lambeth Council has long been a champion of clean local energy and this pioneering community energy programme will reduce the carbon footprint of the borough and improve the financial resilience of its schools.

 Energy Garden is the world’s first citywide combined community energy and gardening project.
 By engaging with local communities, landowners and businesses, the project aims to create a network of interconnected community Energy Gardens at London’s Overground rail stations.
 This project is being delivered by Repowering in partnership with Groundwork London and London Overground Rail Operations.

 Hackney’s first community solar installation, Banister House Solar has been developed by Repowering London in partnership with local estate residents and Hackney Council, and delivered using funds raised through a community share offer.
 The 102kWp solar array will generate up to 82,000kWh of energy annually, saving 50,000kg of CO2 emissions.
 In addition, a portion of the revenue generated through the government’s Feed-in Tariff and sale of energy over the 20-year life of the project will generate over £28,000 for the Banister House Solar community fund.

 In March we completed our first project: Brixton Energy Solar 1.
 The project has installed several hundred square metres of solar panels on the roof of Elmore House in the Loughborough Estate in Brixton.
 The solar panels started generating power on the 30th of March 2012.
 Brixton Energy Solar 1 attracted 103 investors whom mostly live in Lambeth with nine from in and around the Loughborough Estate itself and raised £58,000 in less than a month.